≡ Menu

 Now we should…

-Point out that the Pharaoh Hound is going to look quite similar to an Izbian Hound; they have a similar structure and both have big pointy ears, but when you really begin to look at the two, you’ll see that the Izbian’s are a bit bigger in comparison to its head.
-Also, the Pharaoh hound, has a long tail.
+Point out that the Pharaoh Hound is going to look quite similar to an Izbian Hound; they have a similar structure, and both have big pointy ears, but when you begin to look at the two, you’ll see that the Izbian’s are a bit bigger in comparison to its head.
+Also, the Pharaoh hound has a long tail.

-This is a happy dog who loves to be with his person or people.
-He loves his family, but isn’t as warm to strangers or new people, even friends of his people.
+This happy dog loves to be with his person or people.
+He loves his family but isn’t as warm to strangers or new people, even friends of his people.
 This trait does make him great for a guard dog.
-He is a pretty smart dog, but like with most dogs, it’s important to train Pharaoh hound puppies from the time they are young.
-Eight weeks is a good time to enroll a Pharaoh Hound puppy in obedience school.
+He is a pretty smart dog, but like with most dogs, it’s essential to train Pharaoh hound puppies from the time they are young.
+Eight weeks is an excellent time to enroll a Pharaoh Hound puppy in obedience school.

 And…

-If you find a breeder that has followed breed standard guidelines, then you are likely to get a pretty healthy pooch.
-Of course, even the best breeder cannot totally eradicate illness and genetic problems, but he or she can increase the chances of good health.
-However, if you use unknown breeders then there are some chances your dog will have a genetic predisposition to certain diseases.
+You will likely get a pretty healthy puppy if you find a breeder following breed standard guidelines.
+Of course, even the best breeder cannot eradicate illness and genetic problems, but they can increase the chances of good health.
+However, if you use unknown breeders, your dog may have a genetic predisposition to certain diseases.

 Some of the common problems that a Pharaoh Hound can have are:

-• Anesthesia Sensitivity: This is something that will only affect your dog’s life should he need surgery of any kind, including when he gets spayed or neutered.
-Luckily, any trained vet should know that Pharaoh Hounds – like all sighthounds – are likely to be sensitive to anesthesia.
-The vet should take necessary precautions.
-To double check, be sure to discuss this with your vet before any surgeries.
+- Anesthesia Sensitivity: This will only affect your dog’s life should he need surgery, including when he gets spayed or neutered.
+Luckily, any trained vet should know that Pharaoh Hounds – like all sighthounds – will likely be sensitive to anesthesia.
+The vet should take the necessary precautions.
+To double-check, discuss this with your vet before any surgeries.

 And while…